Gene Tierney: Early life

-Gene Eliza Tierney was born on November 19, 1920, in Brooklyn, New York, the daughter of Howard Sherwood Tierney and Belle Lavinia Taylor.
+Tierney was born in Brooklyn, New York, the daughter of Howard Sherwood Tierney and Belle Lavinia Tierney (née Taylor).
 She was named after a beloved uncle, who died young.
-She had an elder brother, Howard Sherwood "Butch" Tierney Jr., and a younger sister, Patricia "Pat" Tierney.
+She had an elder brother and a younger sister.
 Her father was a successful insurance broker of Irish descent on his paternal side; their mother was a former physical education instructor.

 She attended St. Margaret's School for Girls in Waterbury, Connecticut (which merged into what became Chase Collegiate School) and Unquowa School in Fairfield, Connecticut.
 Tierney spent two years in Europe, attending Brillantmont International School in Lausanne, Switzerland, where she learned to speak fluent French.
 She returned to the US in 1936 and attended Miss Porter's School in Farmington, Connecticut.
-On a family trip to the West Coast, she visited Warner Bros. studios, where her mother's cousin – Gordon Hollingshead – worked as a producer of historical short films.
+On a family trip to the West Coast, she visited Warner Bros. studios, where her mother's cousin worked as a producer of historical short films.
 Director Anatole Litvak, taken by the 17-year-old's beauty, told Tierney that she should become an actress.
 Warner Bros. wanted to sign her to a contract, but her parents advised against it because of the relatively low salary; they also wanted her to take her position in society.

 Tierney's society debut occurred on September 24, 1938, when she was 17 years old.
 Quickly bored with society life, she decided to pursue an acting career.
 Her father said, "If Gene is to be an actress, it should be in the legitimate theatre."
-Tierney studied acting at a small Greenwich Village acting studio in New York with Yiddish Broadway actor/director Benno Schneider.
+Tierney studied acting at a small Greenwich Village acting studio in New York with Broadway actor/director Benno Schneider.
 She became a protégée of Broadway producer-director George Abbott.